BlockchainInstituteChi/uport-wordpress-plugin/README.md

 The uPort Wordpress Bridge Plugin will (coming soon) allow Wordpress websites to easily integrate decentralized solutions like self-sovereign identity and Ethereum blockchain signing requests in just a few minutesl

 # The Big Picture
-uPort wants to support PHP, so we decentralized, self-sovereign identity solutions can be installed in popular Open Source Content Management Systems like Wordpress and Drupal.
+uPort wants to support PHP, so decentralized, self-sovereign identity and Ethereum blockchain transaction signing can be installed in popular Open Source Content Management Systems like Wordpress.

 ## Feature Requirements
-- [ ] Passwordless Authentication using uPort's Decentralized Identity Verification protocols
+- [ ] Passwordless authentication using uPort's decentralized identity protocols
 - [ ] Save registered user information: MNID, address, pushToken, etc... the user database
 - [ ] Attestation requests sent to registered decentralized identities
 - [ ] Blockchain transaction signing request sent to registered decentralized identities